ngaox/ngaox/README.md

 Ngaox is a tool for speeding and facilitating Angular apps development.
 It mainly provides a comprehensive toolset with all the features you need in a modern web application:

-- **🚀 Ship Markdown content** for all types of uses.. you will always find a way/demo that can fit your needs.
+- **🚀 Smoothly integrate your content with your app:** For all your use cases, you will always find default support for it in Ngaox with flexibility and easy customization.
 - **🏗 Inline SVG Icons** to unlock their full power and improve you app performance and code readability, they can be loaded from svg files, TS/JS modules or your favorite icons library.
 - **💡 Seo and Social-Media previews** management for higher ranking in search results and a more elegant preview cards on social platforms.